danielcoblentz/Teaching-Assistant-Materials/README.md

 | [Lecture Materials](./OOP%20II/overview/README.md) | Week-by-week slides, exercises, and supplemental videos |
 | [Code Snippets](./OOP%20II/exams/code-snippets/README.md) | Reusable code examples for recursion, trees, linked lists, etc. |

 ##  Office Hours

 **Days:** Monday & Wednesday
 **Time:** 1:10 PM – 2:40 PM
 **Location:** Tutoring Center

-Feel free to stop by with questions or for help reviewing any material.
+Feel free to stop by with questions, homework help, or to review any of the topics in these materials.